 - Investigating additional features to improve technical limitation prediction accuracy and identifying new datasets for potential inclusion.

-- Adding consequence of failure as a quantifiable metric, to be used in conjunction with technical limitation predictions.
+- Adding consequences of failure as a quantifiable metric, to be used in conjunction with technical limitation predictions.

 Lessons Learnt